-For years, companies have relied on Net Promoter Score (NPS) to help them gauge customer engagement, brand identity and satisfaction.
-However, NPS does not provide a complete picture or the insights your company needs to understand the customer fully.
+For years, companies have relied on Net Promoter Scores (NPS) to help them gauge customer engagement, brand identity, and satisfaction.
+However, NPS does not provide a complete picture and the insights your company needs to understand the customer fully.

-That’s why many companies are turning instead to Reputation Score, which provides a broader perspective on customers using multiple data points.
+That’s why many companies are turning instead to reputation score, which gives you a broader perspective on customers using multiple data points.

-In looking at NPS versus Reputation Score, what are the differences?
+In looking at NPS vs. reputation score, what are the differences?

 Beginning at Bain

 NPS was introduced in 2003 by Bain & Company fellow and author Fred Reichheld in a Harvard Business Review article.
 It asks one fundamental question: On a scale of zero to 10, what is the likelihood you would recommend Company XYZ to a friend or colleague.